Saving money has never been easier than with sinking funds!

 Another common problem is that people get super excited about sinking funds.
 So after doing all their brainstorming, organizing, and such they end up with 50 different things they are saving for.
 Which is good that you’re planning on saving for things, but it’s a bit of overkill which can dilute and confuse the process.

 I personally don’t want more than 10 SF’s, and only the ones mentioned above (vacation, car fund, house fund, kiddo fund) have their own separate accounts.
 I could see adding more funds if they were cash envelope only.

 The savings hierarchy

 Also don’t forget that with all of these short-term saving goals for spending money that you DO still need to save for the long term (aka retirement), so be sure that you are funding your 401(k) or IRA first are foremost!
-Here’s the savings heiarchy…
+Here’s the savings hierarchy…

 - Starter emergency fund of $1,000

 - Retirement contribution to get the full matching amount

 - Fully funded emergency savings of 6-9 months living expenses

 - Fund retirement up to goal percentage (aim for 10-15% of gross pay)